6 Common Reasons to Remove Your Wisdom Tooth

 However, if the X-ray reveals a bad position that could lead to serious problems later—like root damage, cyst formation, or gum disease—then early removal might be the wiser choice.

-Before recommending surgery, your dentist will always weigh the benefits and risks of the procedure, as sometimes it can be complex and carry certain risks.
+Before deciding on surgery, your dentist will always weigh the benefits and risks of the procedure, as sometimes it can be complex and carry certain risks.

 Is There a Better Time to Extract a Wisdom Tooth?

-After the age of 30, things get a bit more complicated.
-The bone becomes denser, and the roots are fully developed.
-This can make the extraction more difficult and increase the chance of complications, like longer healing time, bone injury, or nerve damage.
+After the age of 30, things become a bit more complicated.
+The bone becomes stiffer and denser, and the roots are fully developed.
+This can make the extraction more challenging and raise the risk of complications and post-operative discomfort.

-That’s why, if your dentist believes the tooth will eventually need to be removed, it’s often best to do it sooner rather than later—while the conditions are still ideal for a safe and smooth recovery.
+That’s why, if your dentist believes the tooth will eventually need to be removed, it’s often best to do it sooner rather than later.
+Delaying extraction until later in life can only make the procedure more complex and result in a longer and more uncomfortable recovery period.